-Directed by Jean-Jacques Annaud, who co-wrote the script with Anthony Burgess, it’s an up & down affair, balancing some fairly fascinating moments with others that draw unintentional snickers, pretension running even with illumination: in other words, Mankind.
+Directed by Jean-Jacques Annaud, who co-wrote the script with Anthony Burgess, it’s an up & down affair, balancing some fairly fascinating moments with a few that draw unintentional snickers, fumbles running even with illumination: in other words, Mankind.

 Superb makeup, effectively gory scenes of primeval combat, and evocative location filming in various lonely areas of Scotland, Iceland, Kenya and Canada are all praiseworthy.
-The much publicized collection of grunts, squeals and snorts created by Burgess as primitive tongues (with Desmond Morris pitching in on the body language) sound like so many grunts, squeals and snorts, not much more literate than the babble from One Million B.C.
+A much publicized collection of grunts, squeals and snorts created by Burgess as primitive tongues (with Desmond Morris pitching in on the body language) sounds like—grunts, squeals and snorts, not much more literate than the babble from One Million B.C.

-An encounter with some wooly mammoths is laughable, while next to the enlightenment of flame, the most important discovery of early Homo Erectus laid out here is switching sexually from dog-style to the missionary position.
+An encounter with some wooly mammoths is a bit much, while next to the enlightenment of flame, the most important discovery of early Homo Erectus laid out here is switching sexually from dog-style to the missionary position.
 The sort of argument where everyone wins.

 The fine cinematography is from Claude Agostgini.
-Oscar winner for Makeup.
-100 minutes, featuring bears, a saber-toothed tiger,a nude Rae Dawn Chong, Everett McGill, Ron Perlman (debut) and Nicholas Kadi as ‘Gaw’.
+The makeup won an Oscar.
+100 minutes, featuring cave bears, saber-toothed tigers, and a nude Rae Dawn Chong, who also titters one heck of a laugh.
+Everett McGill, Ron Perlman (debut) and Nicholas Kadi as ‘Gaw’.
 One of the more aggressive cave-folk is played by a renowned Croatian-Canadian wrestler named ‘The Great Antonio’.
 At 6’4″ and 465, The Great Antonio could eat 25 chickens at one sitting and once boasted he could pull a 747 down a runway if Boeing would give him one for his personal use.